Beginner’s Guide to Travel Medical Insurance

 • The return of mortal remains, in the event of death

-There are two main types of travel insurance, comprehensive and limited.
+There are two main types of medical insurance for international travel, comprehensive and limited.
 Comprehensive, as you might imagine, gives you broader coverage options but is more expensive.
 Limited might be more appealing to younger, lower-risk travelers.

 How Does Travel Insurance Work?